Safeguarding and Promoting the Welfare of Our Children

 The school works in partnership with Early Help and Family Support.
 This is a service provided by the Local Authority, which supports children and families, regardless of age, with the assistance they require as soon as needs present themselves, to prevent escalation and more intensive support later on.

 Members of the Pastoral Team:

-Mrs Shorten: Designated Safeguarding Lead, Designated Lead for Looked-Afer Children (LAC), SENCO, Assistant Head Safeguarding SENCO
+Mrs Kingham: Designated Lead for Looked-After Children (LAC), SENCO,

 Whilst lots of parents/carers really enjoy seeing photos and videos of their children’s school life we are very mindful of our duty of care towards all our children.
 We take the issue of safeguarding very seriously and this includes the use of photographic and video images.

 Any photographs or videos taken by parents/carers and relatives at school productions, sports days or other events are for the enjoyment of individual families.
 They must not be used in any way that could potentially place a child at risk.
 This would include publishing images in any form of print or on the internet including social networking sites.
 This is emphasised before concerts and shows and where practical a record of parents/carers and relatives taking photographs or videos is made.